r4victor/syncabook/README.md

 The ebooks produced are in EPUB3 format and can be opened in any EPUB3 reader.
 Unfortunately, read aloud feature is not well supported.
 Here is a list of apps, which I know of, that support it:

-* [Readium](https://chrome.google.com/webstore/detail/readium/fepbnnnkkadjhjahcafoaglimekefifl) – Chrome App.
-Unfortunately, Google is going to deprecate them.
+* [Readium](https://chrome.google.com/webstore/detail/readium/fepbnnnkkadjhjahcafoaglimekefifl) (Chrome App) – great read & listen experience.
+Unfortunately, Google is going to deprecate Chrome Apps.

-* [Adobe Digital Editions](https://www.adobe.com/la/solutions/ebook/digital-editions/download.html) (Windows, MacOS, iOS, Android) – not the best UI but the read aloud feature is implemented well.
+* [Adobe Digital Editions](https://www.adobe.com/la/solutions/ebook/digital-editions/download.html) (Windows, MacOS, iOS, Android) – fully supports EPUB3 standard.
+Not the best reading experience, though: text and audio seem out of sync.

 * [Menestrello](https://github.com/readbeyond/menestrello) (iOS, Android) – the best app to read & listen that was developed for this specific purpose.
 Unfortunately, no longer maintained and not even available on AppStore or Google Play.
 Still, .apk can be installed on Android.